-- Normally used for code, but relevant for sys. admins: configuration files, documentation, many libraries and services available as repositories - Versioning - "Backuping" - History of changes and reasoning behind them -> Sneaky documentation - Branching: Work on new features without overwriting base configuration - Transferability to other systems (e.g. from dev to live system) - Collaborative and simultaneous work with other admins
+- Normally used for code, but relevant for sys. admins: configuration files, documentation, many libraries and services available as repositories - Versioning - "Backuping" - History of changes and reasoning behind them -> Sneaky documentation - Branching: Work on new features without overwriting base configuration - Transferrability to other systems (e.g. from dev to live system) - Collaborative and simultaneous work with other admins git scheme (reminder)

-Features of Git
+Features of git

-- "Distributed": no unique central repository for files, many local and remote repositories possible with more or less equal rank - "Non-locking": multiple people can work on the same file (have to deal with it afterward) - Many other frameworks (mercurial, subversion, etc.) with different philosophies Figure of commit, pull, push - Many possibilities for remote repository.
+- "distributed": no unique central repository for files, many local and remote repositories possible with more or less equal rank - "non-locking": multiple people can work on the same file (have to deal with it afterwards) - Many other frameworks (mercurial, subversion, etc) with different philosophies - Many possibilities for remote repository.
 Here: Gitlab